Residents with an interest in organizational psychiatry can apply for these leadership positions:

 What meetings will I be expected to attend?

 The Board customarily meets five times a year: in May at the APA Annual Meeting (an organizational meeting with newly elected officers and trustees is held at this time); in September or October (sometimes during the Institute on Psychiatric Services), December and March.
 The Board may meet more often at the discretion of the President.
 Most meetings, except for the May meeting, are held in or around Washington, D.C., at a hotel near APA headquarters.
 The meetings generally last one and a half days, usually over a weekend (except during the annual meeting) but dates and times are set well in advance.
 A schedule of the upcoming board meeting may be found at www.psychiatry.org/about-apa--psychiatry/governance.
-Travel lodging and meal expenses are covered for both the MITT and MITTE to all Board meetings, except for the APA Annual Meeting.
+Travel lodging and meal expenses are covered for both the Trustee and Trustee-Elect to all Board meetings, except for the APA Annual Meeting.
 This is a brief ceremoninal Board meeting.
 If the Fall board meeting coincides with IPS, travel funding is provided for attendance at the Board meeting, not for the full IPS meeting.

 Who is eligible?